ApryseSDK/pdftron-flutter/README.md

 ```

 ### importBookmarkJson
-To import user bookmarks to the document.
+Import user bookmarks into the document.
 The input needs to be a valid bookmark JSON format.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-bookmarkJson | String | needs to be in valid bookmark JSON format, for example {"0": "Page 1"}.
+bookmarkJson | String | The bookmark json for import.
+It needs to be in valid bookmark JSON format, for example {"0": "Page 1"}.
 The page numbers are 1-indexed

 Return a Future.